Kawai 5’-10” Living Room Grand Piano.

+A pleasing fusion of clarity and complexity, European-inspired and mellow.
+This is undoubtedly why Steinway & Sons chose this factory to build their high-end Boston line of pianos.
 Renowned for their expressive tone and dynamic range that allow pianists to communicate with ease, this Kawai model KG-2C Grand Piano plays expressively, accurately and smoothly – like a warm knife through butter.
 The KG-series of pianos were immensely popular for Kawai here in the US and Canada.
 They were built in the main factory in Hamamatsu, Japan.
 The KG-series was re-branded to the RX-series later on and those were also a big hit.
 The inevitable comparison to Yamaha pianos discloses that the Kawai usually provides more piano for the money.
 They are normally 2-inches longer for the same model in the line.
-For instance, in this case the comparable model of Yamaha was only 5′-8″ in length.
+For instance, in this case the comparable model of Yamaha is only 5′-8″ in length.
+The additional length enhances the deep bass response and builds a little more foundation.

 The tone is European-inspired and mellow; not nearly as bright as some other Japanese manufactured models.
 Many serious pianists purchase the Kawai KG-series because of their tonal similarities to vastly more expensive Steinway models and the inability to afford them.
 It has a warmth that is very pleasant.
 The duration of tone is lengthy and lends itself to classical music.
 The treble has a nice singing quality.
 The bass response is excellent given the size of the scale.
 The overall tone quality is balanced across the compass of the keyboard.